-The Social and Cultural Analysis program offers a concentration in Ethnicity, Race and Indigenous Studies, with a focused study of the cultural and political experiences of racialized and indigenous groups.
-An examination of the history, sociology, and culture of these groups make our graduates vital assets in civil rights organizations, NGOs, and in the political and corporate sectors.
+The Social and Cultural Analysis degree offers a concentration in Ethnicity, Race and Indigenous Studies, with a focused study of the cultural and political experiences of racialized and indigenous groups.

-Social and Cultural Analysis (Ethnicity, Race and Indigenous Studies) (BA)
+Social and Cultural Analysis (Ethnicity, Race and Indigenous Studies),

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements: